 Retained earnings, or accumulated earnings, are the profits that have been reinvested in the business instead of being paid out in dividends.
 The number represents the total after-tax income that has been reinvested or retained over the life of the business.

-Chartered Accountants

-FRN: 112165W
+Chartered Accountants FRN: 112165W For and on behalf of the Board of Directors

-CA Suhas P Bora Milind Kolte Yashwardhan Patil Partner Director Director M No: 039765 (DIN:00170760) (DIN: 06898270)
+CA Suhas P Bora Partner M No: 039765

+Milind Kolte Yashvardhan Patil

+Director Director

+(DIN:00170760) (DIN: 06898270)